rehierl/node-tree-outliner/3-5-0-design-6.md

 context/location of a node with regards to the sections of a tree.

 **CLARIFICATION**
+If each node is associated with one section only, then a parent section can be understood to be "loosely suspended" for as long as any of its subsections is open.
+That is, because during that time, no node will be strictly associated with the seemingly suspended section.

+Note that, because a section can not be "strictly suspended" (see the state transitions), the term "suspended" must be understood to be synonymous to "loosely suspended".

+**CLARIFICATION**
 If each node is associated with one section only, then a section's complete node sequence can be re-created by concatenating the nodes that are associated with it, and all those nodes that are associated with one of its subsections.
 That is, in the corresponding order of nodes.

 Note that a section still counts as a subsequence of the tree's node sequence.
-The reduced amount of associations won't change that.
+The reduced amount of strict associations does not change that.

 **CLARIFICATION**
 If node `n` is associated with section `sX`, and if the question whether node